-You have two options for installing Hazelcast Management Center.
-You can either deploy the mancenter-version.war application into your Java application server/container or you can start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with that web application.
+You have two options for installing Hazelcast Management Center: - deploy the mancenter-version.war application into your Java application server/container, - or start Hazelcast Management Center from the command line and then have the Hazelcast cluster members communicate with that web application.
 This means that your members should know the URL of the mancenter application before they start.